 Our business students are based at our Hitchin Campus.

-Work experience placements at Fujitsu, Willmott Dixon and Marks and Spencer
+Work experience placements at businesses like Fujitsu, Willmott Dixon and Marks and Spencer

 Guest speakers from organisations like MBDA, Waitrose and TUI Group who’ll talk to you about their career path and experience